 There’s a new feature between the dinette window and water heater access door that’s also present on the passenger side.
 It’s a strip-style security light with LED bulbs, part of the optional exterior light package ($250.00) that can be fired up via an inside switch.
 The pair of security/work lights on the back wall have also been changed to LED-equipped units.

 We had a chance to check out how both lights functioned after dark, and they work great, as well as drawing significantly less power than their incandescent predecessors.
 LEDs have come a long way and are quickly becoming mainstream in today’s RVs.

-The back wall is standard Four Wheel Camper issue with one exception.
-Just right from the door there’s the access hatch for servicing the cassette toilet holding tank.
+The back wall is a standard Four Wheel Camper issue with one exception.
+Just right from the door, there’s the access hatch for servicing the cassette toilet holding tank.